ontio/app-ont/APP_SPECIFICATION.md

 ## About

-This documentation describes the APDU messages interface to communicate with the Boilerplate application.
+This documentation describes the APDU messages interface to communicate with the Ontology application.

 The application covers the following functionalities :

-- Get a public Boilerplate address given a BIP 32 path
+- Get a public Ontology address given a BIP 32 path
-- Sign a basic Boilerplate transaction given a BIP 32 path and raw transaction
+- Sign a basic Ontology transaction given a BIP 32 path and raw transaction
-- Retrieve the Boilerplate app version
+- Retrieve the Ontology app version
-- Retrieve the Boilerplate app name
+- Retrieve the Ontology app name

 The application interface can be accessed over HID or BLE

 ## APDUs

-### GET BOILERPLATE PUBLIC ADDRESS
+### GET ONTOLOGY PUBLIC ADDRESS

 #### Description